alexobrads/myPropertyAdvocate/README.md

 # myPropertyAdvocate

-This tool is designed to analyze property listing data and identify good investment opportunities. \
+This tool is designed to analyse property listing data and identify good investment opportunities. \
 **This project is still very early stages of development.**

 ## Introduction